idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step05_kernel_object.md

 # Step 5: Creating a Kernel Object

 In this step, the basic components of [#kernels] will be presented.
-To demonstrate their use, an `MooseObject` to solve Darcy's Pressure equation, whose weak form was derived in the [previous step](tutorial01_app_development/step04_weak_form.md#demo), shall be developed and applied.
+To demonstrate their use, a new `Kernel` will be created to solve Darcy's Pressure equation, whose weak form was derived in the [previous step](tutorial01_app_development/step04_weak_form.md#demo).
 The concept of class *inheritance* shall also be demonstrated, as the object to solve Darcy's equation will inherit from the `Kernel` class.
 The [!ac](BVP) that will be enforced here shall be identical to that used in [Step 2](tutorial01_app_development/step02_input_file.md#physics).
 Except now, the pressure diffusion will not be so simple, and will depend on certain coefficients added to the Laplace equation.

 ## Statement of Physics id=physics